Country Music Risk Takers: 10 Singers Who’ve Played With Musical Fire

-10. Faith Hill's Six-Year Break
+Faith Hill's Long Break

-The Fallout: Faith hasn't had a new studio album, other than a Christmas collection, since 2005's 'Fireflies.'
+The Fallout: Faith Hill hasn't had a new studio album, other than a Christmas collection, since 2005's 'Fireflies.'
 There's a reason people often say "out of sight, out of mind."
 The short attention spans of music listeners these days, and no shortage of hot new female singers could signal a profound lack of interest once Faith's new album is finally released.
 Even if she doesn't retain the pop crossover fan base, however, country fans are nothing if not loyal.

 The Verdict: We've heard some of the new music, and Faith hasn't got a thing to worry about!
 Now maybe she and hubby Tim McGraw can get to work on that long-rumored duets album.
 That's a no-risk, high-reward idea if we've ever heard one.
-But we'd rather not wait another six years, OK?
+But we'd rather not wait another nine years, OK?

 Toby Keith Launches Label

 The Fallout: The ever-evolving music business and the digital revolution have forced many artists to rethink their strategies for releasing new music.
 Some have taken the bold (and no doubt costly) step of forming their own labels.
 Toby's Show Dog-Universal was formed in 2009, bolstered by the multi-platinum cache of its top dog.

 Dierks Bentley's Bluegrass Album

-The Fallout: Dierks had a career that was red-hot enough to warrant a greatest hits package after just three albums.
+The Fallout: Dierks Bentley had a career that was red-hot enough to warrant a greatest hits package after just three albums.
 But a detour into a full-fledged bluegrass project after just four albums?
 Although 'Up on the Ridge' stalled at No. 2 on the country chart, Dierks won over thousands of fans by including an acoustic set with the Travelin' McCourys (featuring the sons of bluegrass titan Del McCoury) in his shows.